apos37/dev-debug-tools/readme.txt

 10. Regex playground

 == Changelog ==
+= 1.7.4.1 =
+* Tweak: Added WP_ENVIRONMENT_TYPE snippet to WP-CONFIG tab
+* Fix: Detected snippets being moved to DDT section if no snippets have been added yet (props amurashkin)
+* Tweak: Added WP_CACHE_KEY_SALT to list of defines to be redacted
+* Update: Added option for updating max debug log size (props amurashkin for suggestion)

 = 1.7.4 =
 * Update: Added a way to list available hooks in other plugins on hooks tab
 * Update: Added option to hide plugin